ANZUK Supply Platoon

 “The late Mr Tucker may, without the smallest approach to monument or eulogy, be affirmed to have been a worthy, upright man.
 Sailors are accurate judges of character, and the soubriquet – “Honest” Ben Tucker” – which, according to Captain Edward Stanley was the appellation given him by his messmates, proved the high estimation in which he was held.”

-Sadly, although buried in the Symonds Street Cemetery, Tucker’s tombstone can no longer be found in its original position and has not been seen for some years.
+Sadly, although Tucker was buried in the Symonds Street Cemetery, his tombstone can no longer be found in its original position and has not been seen for some years.

 TUCKER GRAVE